 Jasmine earned her law degree from Wake Forest University, where she was an editor for the Wake Forest Journal of Law & Policy and treasurer of the Black Law Students Association.
-She earned her bachelor's degree in political science and Spanish from Wake Forest as well.
+She earned her bachelor's degree from Wake Forest as well.
 She received an ROTC scholarship and studied abroad in Spain and Togo as an undergraduate.